aiven/aiven-operator/docs/content/en/docs/_index.md

 url: /
 ---

-# Welcome to Aiven Kubernetes Operator
+# Welcome to Aiven Operator
 Provision and manage [Aiven services](https://aiven.io) from your Kubernetes cluster.

 Currently, the operator supports [Aiven for PostgreSQL](./postgresql/) and [Aiven for Kafka](./kafka) services.